-Marisa Parham is Professor of English at Amherst College, and directs the Immersive Reality Lab for the Humanities, which is an independent workgroup for digital and experimental humanities (irLh). irLh develops and incubates digital projects for AR, VR, and screen, and supports the work of digital scholars.
-Parham also serves as a faculty diversity and inclusion officer (FDIO) at Amherst College.
+Marisa Parham is Professor of English at Amherst College, and directs the Immersive Reality Labs for the Humanities, which is an independent workgroup for digital and experimental humanities (irLh). irLh develops and incubates digital projects for AR, VR, and screen, and generally supports the work of digital scholars.
+Parham also serves as one of two faculty diversity and inclusion officers (FDIO) at Amherst College.
 As FDIO, Parham is an advocate and innovator for diversity and inclusion in the college’s overall academic program, while especially supporting both individual faculty success and the expansion of academic departments.

 Click here to view or download